 Small Batch Bourbon: Small Batch also refers to the blend.
 It means the number of barrels is smaller than it usually is.
 There's no official limit for the number of barrels, but often it's not more than 100.

 Unfiltered Bourbon: has a less clear, almost opaque appearance because microparticles remain in the spirit.
 The idea is that you keep all the flavors from the barrel.

 Why and when is Bourbon not considered Whiskey?

-With regular Bourbon having no specific requirement in terms of how it must be aged, some producers stay below that three-year mark.
+With regular Bourbon having no specific requirement regarding how long it must be aged, some producers stay below that three-year mark.
 So these Bourbons technically do not qualify as Whiskey in European countries.

 For instance, the best-seller from Jim Beam is aged four years.
-And if you now instantly thought of Jack Daniel's, that's not Bourbon, really.
+Also, if you now wait for info on Jack Daniel's, that's not Bourbon, really.
 It's Tennessee Whiskey.
-You can read more about this in the article on Jim Beam vs. Jack Daniel's.
+You can read more about this in Jim Beam vs. Jack Daniels.

 Bourbon is a classic.
 Back in the days when cocktails came up in the US, it was widely available and continues to be today.
 So, no wonder bartenders and mixologists use it in many of our favorite Whiskey drinks.